18 September 2017

 I was then introduced to the biggest "medical" cash cow I have yet encountered: the CPAP prostitution.

-My quasi-doctor (I use a nurse practitioner because I don't care), upon hearing the situation from my wife, prescribed a curious instrument somewhere between an oxygen mask and a brain scanner.
+My quasi-doctor (I use a nurse practitioner because I don't care to deal with physicians), upon hearing the situation from my wife, prescribed a curious instrument somewhere between an oxygen mask and a brain scanner.
 It seemed to get used quite a lot because they had several and I had to wait a few days before one became available and a specially trained nurse could instruct me on its proper use.
 You have to understand that I live in an underpopulated place and this clinic probably serves a population of 2000 at best, so these little "sleep apnea" detectors were getting quite a workout.
 In deference to my wife, I strapped this contraption to my head which confirmed what my wife had been saying for years: I didn't breathe very often at night.
 This highlights Rule #1 of the medical/insurance cabal: Use very expensive tests to establish the incredibly obvious.
 This would not be the first time that rule would be employed.

 After the obvious results finally came in, I was scheduled for the mandatory "sleep test" which was scheduled at a pleasant little building some hundred miles from where I lived.
 Even with my pathetic insurance that charges me a lot and pays out very little, I would be getting to sleep in a nice enough bed while hooked up to dozens of sensors and an air pump that kept me inflated like a hot air balloon.
 Of course, my insurance only paid for part of this, as I am sure many scammers do these tests just for fun to watch me lose the better part of a night's sleep, so I ponied up my co-pay and after the might ended, I was basically told exactly what my wife had been saying for years and for free: I didn't breathe much at night.